 Servicing and maintaining a fleet of vehicles can be a costly, time-consuming, and labor-intensive endeavor.
 Fleet maintenance software can lighten the load by automating a number of tasks and keeping maintenance costs under control.
 A fleet maintenance system helps you avoid unexpected repairs and increases your fleet maintenance department’s productivity and efficiency.
 Choosing fleet maintenance software that will provide the highest return on investment in key.

-Features and benefits of maintenance software include the following:
+Features and benefits of fleet maintenance software include the following:

 - Measures performance of maintenance technicians and tracks the time they spend on assigned tasks